 Contact one of our experts at Rapid Lawsuit Funding to get started on your personal injury lawsuit today.

 How do I qualify for a pre-settlement loan in Massachusetts?

 The law says as long as you have been injured in an accident by a third party in Massachusetts only then you are eligible for our pre-settlement loan.
 We mostly consider individuals who intend to sue or are already in the process of appealing.
 Once you agree to a free application, we then analyze your case to see if we can back you financially.

 What is the difference between the lawsuit loan and the cash advance that you provide?

 There is no significant difference between our lawsuit loan and the cash advance.
 They are the same thing; we call it a lawsuit loan for formal purposes.
 Otherwise, what we give you is a cash advance that you can use to pay off any outstanding bills as you wait for your final settlement.

 How do I get to pay back the lawsuit loan?

 Paying back our lawsuit loan is easy.
 First, you have to win your lawsuit.
 If you lose, you don’t have to pay us back anything.
 If you win, you pay us back from your awarded settlement basing on the interest rate we agreed upon in the loan agreement.
-Delta Settlement Funding has the lowest prices nationwide.
+Rapid Lawsuit Funding has the lowest prices nationwide.